SalesConnection/Caction-Support/docs/Creation_of_Public_Form.md

 **Print QR**

-1. If you wish to print the QR code for the Asset, clcik "Print QR".<br>
+1. If you wish to print the QR code for the asset, click "Print QR".<br>

    <p align="center">
      <img src="img/Print_QR_For_Asset_in_Desktop_Step_1.png" alt="Print QR Code for Asset Step 1">
    </p><br>

-2. After your print setting step, click "Print".<br>
+2. After done for the print setting, click on the "Print" button and the asset's QR code has been printed.<br>

    <p align="center">
      <img src="img/Print_QR_For_Asset_in_Desktop_Step_2.png" alt="Print QR Code for Asset Step 2">